 About the Participants

-Typically, participants in Brothers Road weekend intensives range in age from 21 to 70s, but most are in their 20s to 40s.
-The average age is about 35.
+Typically, participants in our weekend intensives range in age from 21 to 70s, but most are in their 30s and 40s.
+The average age is over 35.

 Participants in our weekend intensives may be single, partnered, married, divorced, or widowed.
 Most (but not all) attendees are religious.
 Most are Christians (of every denominational variety), Jews, and Muslims.
 Some are non-religious or agnostic.